Jump to content

 Anastasia Somoza

-Anastasia Somoza (born 1983 or 1984[1]) is an American disability rights advocate.
+Anastasia Somoza (born 1983 or 1984[1]) is an American disability rights advocate and a descendant of the Somoza ruling family of Nicaragua.
 Born with cerebral palsy and spastic quadriplegia, she became involved in advocacy in a 1993 televised townhall with United States president Bill Clinton where as a nine-year-old she asked that her twin sister, who is also disabled, be allowed to join her in a mainstream classroom.
 Somoza spoke at the 2016 Democratic National Convention and in 2018 was appointed the first liaison to the disability community for the New York City Council.
-In 2024, she is serving as the disability engagement director for Kamala Harris’s presidential campaign.
+In 2024, she was the disability engagement director for Kamala Harris's presidential campaign.

 Early life and family